ConfigurationLast updated: 10 December 2022

 Image Cache Status

 Here Image will report on the status of the caching system.
-The status report will scan across all the cache directories it is aware of - the default directory and any others that have been specified via the cache_dir= parameter within a tag.
+The status report will scan across all the cache directories it is aware of on the File System selected to hold the cache - these being the default directory and any others that have been specified via the cache_dir= parameter within a tag.

 Image Cache Controls